OrbitTest OrbitTest

 Built for clarity, local control, and practical QA work.

-Tests should be understandable by engineers, QA specialists, and product-minded teammates.
+Tests should be understandable by QA specialists, developers, and product-minded teammates.

-The API should stay direct, useful, and focused on real automation problems instead of needless ceremony.
+The API should stay direct and focused on real automation problems instead of needless ceremony.